oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 In this tutorial, I have shown you how to create a React application and use Storybook to browse the application's components.
 Storybook is a great tool that can enhance your development workflow.
 * It lets you view and test your components in isolation.
 * You can specify the location of each component in a hierarchical menu and then browse through the components in your browser.
-* You can have multiple stories showcasing it in different use cases for each component.
+* You can have multiple stories showcasing different use cases for each component.
 * You can also modify the component parameters and see the impact on the visual appearance in real time.
 * Storybook can keep running during the development process, and it will reflect any changes you make to your code.

 The application you wrote was a simple unit-conversion app.
 I guided you on using the `convert-units` library to convert length, mass, and volume.
 You assembled the individual components to create a larger component containing multiple input elements.
 I have shown you how Storybook lets you create stories, test these complex components, and complete application pages.